etases/EduBlock.Report/Requirement.md

 ### Product Overview

 This is the software requirement specification for the project "EduBlock".
 EduBlock is an web-application that will help the school to manage their student's records, more specifically, the students and teachers can reduce paper's work to manage their records.
-Lately, the school has been using paper to manage their student's record, which is not efficient and not environmental friendly.
-EduBlock will help the school to manage their student's records in a more efficient way, although there are some other third party applications that can help school to keep their student's records nowdays, but it is not really efficient and safe, our application use blockchain technology to make sure the data is safe and secure.
-Every step of the process that need to be work with the records will be tracked by EduBlock, so the school can easily track the data changes and make sure the data is not being tampered.
+Lately, the school has been using paper to manage their student's record, which is not efficient and not environment friendly.
+EduBlock will help the school to manage their student's records in a more efficient way, although there are some other third-party app that can help school to manage student's records nowadays, but it is not really efficient and safe, our application use blockchain technology to make sure the data is safe and secure.
+Every step of the process that need to be work with records will be tracked by EduBlock, so the school can easily track the data changes and make sure the data is not being tampered.

 ### Business Rules